-NOTE: Third party agents or agencies are not eligible to participate in the On-Campus Interviewing Program.
+Note: Third party agents or agencies are not eligible to participate in the Virtual/On-Campus Interviewing Program.

 Individuals and agencies recruiting on behalf of other organizations must also comply with the additional recruiting policies listed below:

-- Disclose client names to University Career Services when posting a position
+- Disclose client names to University Career Services when posting a position, when requested

-- Agree that they or their client will not provide any student information or resumes to any other party without the student's written consent.
-Failure to comply with this is a violation of The Family Education Rights and Privacy Act of 1974.
+- Third party organization will refrain from selling or sharing student information, to include resumes and personal details, with non-company representatives.
+Failure to comply with this policy is a violation of The Family Education Rights and Privacy Act of 1974.